ModellingWebLab/fcweb/INSTALL.md

 For the backend:

-* All the Chaste dependencies
+* All the Chaste dependencies (including for [Functional Curation](https://chaste.cs.ox.ac.uk/trac/wiki/FunctionalCuration/PythonImplementation))
 * python-requests
 * Celery (>= 3.1)